0-iQpy/0-iQpy/README.md

 - 👋 Hi, I’m @0-iQpy
-- 👀 I’m interested in python programming
+- 👀 I’m interested in python programming and JavaScript
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and JavaScript
 - 💞️ I’m looking to collaborate on ... idunno
 - 📫 How to reach me e-mail @